talk2dennis/alx-higher_level_programming/README.md

 ## 0x03.
 Python - Data Structures: Lists, Tuples
 > The fouth project on Python.
 These tasks are more on data structures in pythoneg: list, tuples, set, sequence etc

+## 0x05.
+Python - Exceptions
+> Difference between errors and exceptions, how to use them and create custom execptions